mk-fg/trilobite/README.md

 				- -d 90.157.91.0/24 -
 				- -d 90.157.40.128/25 -

-Bunch of ipv4 DROP rules for ppp2 interface.
+Bunch of IPv4 DROP rules for ppp2 interface.

 		ssh: -p tcp --dport ssh

-Simple "open port" rule, sufficient for 90% of services.
+Simple "open port" rule (for ssh on port 22, in this case), sufficient for 90% of services.

 		mail: -p tcp --dport smtp,pop3,imap,pop3s,imaps